NetworkingApr 14, 2025· 6 min read· Updated Jul 7, 2026

 What to attach (and what not to)

-Include your resume, but also write a 3-4 sentence "why I'm a fit" blurb your contact can copy and paste directly into the referral form.
+Include your resume, but also write a 3–4 sentence "why I'm a fit" blurb your contact can copy and paste directly into the referral form.
 Most referral portals ask for a short endorsement, and if you write it for them, they're far more likely to submit it.
-(And yes, that's as calculated as it sounds — but it works.)
+Yes, that's as calculated as it sounds.
+It works.

 Don't attach a cover letter to the referral request.
-That's for the application.
+That's for the application itself.
 Keep the referral email clean and easy to act on.

 Who to ask

 Ask people who actually know your work, not just people who know you exist.
 A warm acquaintance who's seen your output is worth more than a close friend who can't speak to your skills.
-If your contact would hesitate to say "I'd personally vouch for this person," they're probably not the right ask.
+I'd argue that if your contact would hesitate to say "I'd personally vouch for this person," they're probably not the right ask.

-Former managers, colleagues from past projects, and classmates who've seen your work are usually your best bets.
+Former managers, colleagues from past projects, classmates who've seen your work: those are usually your best bets.
 Check LinkedIn to see who's already working at the company you're targeting, then work backward from there.

 What to do after you send it